phetsims/gas-properties/doc/implementation-notes.md

 ## Common Patterns

-**Model-view transforms**:

-**Time transforms**:
+**Coordinate transforms**: The model coordinate frame is in picometers (pm), with +x right, +y up.
+The standard (scenery) view coordinate frame has +x right, +y down.
+The transform is therefore a scaling transform that inverts the y axis.
+See [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js) for specifics.

+**Time transforms**: Real time (seconds) is scaled to sim time (picoseconds) by [TimeTransform](https://github.com/phetsims/gas-properties/blob/master/js/common/model/TimeTransform.js).
+Transforms are provided for "normal" and "slow" sim times.

-**Memory management**: With the exception of `Particle` instances, all object instances (model and view) persist for the lifetime of the sim.
-There is no need to `unlink`, `removeListener`, `dispose`, etc.
+**Memory management**: With the exception of [Particle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/Particle.js) instances, all object instances (model and view) persist for the lifetime of the sim.
+There is no need to call `unlink`, `removeListener`, `dispose`, etc.

 **Query parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in [GasPropertiesQueryParameters](https://github.com/phetsims/gas-properties/blob/master/js/common/GasPropertiesQueryParameters.js).

 **Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
-I experimented with type-checking all function arguments via `assert`.
+As an experiment, this sim performs type-checking almost all function arguments via `assert`.
 In retrospect, this feels like overkill, but it did catch quite a few problems during refactoring, and was a net gain.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

 Collision detection:
 * reference: https://en.wikipedia.org/wiki/Collision_detection